2018 UEFA Women's Under-19 Championship qualification

 The 2018 UEFA Women's Under-19 Championship qualifying competition was a women's under-19 football competition that determined the seven teams joining the automatically qualified hosts Switzerland in the 2018 UEFA Women's Under-19 Championship final tournament.

 Apart from Switzerland, 48 of the remaining 54 UEFA member national teams entered the qualifying competition (including Kosovo who entered a competitive women's national team tournament for the first time).
-Players born on or after 1 January 1999 are eligible to participate.
+Players born on or after 1 January 1999 were eligible to participate.

 Format

-The qualifying competition consists of two rounds:
+The qualifying competition consisted of two rounds: